blueinkhq/blueink-client-js/README.md

 		});

 		// # Add a document to the Bundle by providing a publicly accessible URL where
-		// # the BlueInk platform can download the document to include in the Bundle const fileUrl = "https://www.irs.gov/pub/irs-pdf/fw9.pdf"
+		// # the Blueink platform can download the document to include in the Bundle const fileUrl = "https://www.irs.gov/pub/irs-pdf/fw9.pdf"
 		const docKey1 = bundleHelper.addDocumentByUrl(fileUrl, {
 			key: 'DOC-1',